Visualizing Sports Betting with Python; Evolution of a Bankroll Over Time With +EV Betting

 How to identify year of a Titleist ProV1 by markings

 Every graphic I saw online was either outdated or didn’t go back far enough, so this is my attempt to put a more comprehensive one out on the internet.
-I have 2013 through 2023 on here, and will update as I find old ones in the woods.
+I have 2013 through 2025 on here, and will update as I find old ones in the woods.
+The 2025 ball has not yet been released to market and is in testing with professionals right now.
+The image is from Titleist’s media release here.
+Titleist, if I need to take this down please email me.

 Titleist has ProV1s on a q2 year release cycle, so only odd years have releases.
 For a list of logos from year 2000 to 2019, see this blog post from Titleist themselves.